Join over 1,000 UK businesses who have already had Fire Protection installed by Ark Fire Protection.

 As fire extinguishers need to be manually operated, they are also forms of active protection.
 Firefighters using fire extinguishers are also considered an active form of protection.
 Most fire extinguishers release a dry chemical foam or powder which can be used to smother a flame.

 When comparing examples of active and passive fire protection, it’s beneficial to first understand the definition of passive protection.
 Passive Fire Protection, or PFP, is an umbrella term for systems and tools within a building that don’t need to be activated or manually operated.
-The primary objective of passive fire protection is to compartmentalise and stop a fire from spreading throughout a building.
+The primary objective of passive fire protection materials is to compartmentalise and stop a fire from spreading throughout a building.
 The most common forms of PFP include:

 Fire doors are specialist doors that have been designed to withstand fires for as long as possible.
 For example, if a fire door is closed in a room with a fire, it will prevent the fire from spreading outside of the room before fire services arrive.
 The doors don’t need to be ‘activated’ as such to work, which is why they are considered passive protection.